 These applications are typically designed to exploit your system by looking for passwords.
 No matter if you store them in a password manager software, in your browser, or in a spreadsheet file, their unique job is to find them.
 Once retrieved, they will send them over to the attacker, opening a range of critical scenarios.

-Protect your computer from malicious software
+Protect your computer from malicious software and spyware